jorian/txcsv/README.md

 ./csv_export <base58 address> <pubkey>
 ```

-The application will run for a while and print the CSV.
+The application will run for a while and store the CSV in the same folder, called `komodo_tx.csv`.

 ### How this app works
 The application assumes the following: